httruongumass/httruongumass/README.md

 Hi my name is Hue Truong
 I'm a UMass Amherst student focusing on computer science

-I'll be uploading some cool course projects that I found highlighted the course and what I've learned, as well as some personal projects.
+I'll be uploading some cool projects that I found highlighted some of my courses, as well as some personal projects.

 I hope to use my studies at UMass as a tool to problem solve and in turn innovate technologies in the near future